If you’re at the point where you think you need to replace your running shoes, you’ve probably waited too long.

 5/ Are you experiencing pain or niggles?

 Besides physical wear and tear on your shoes, start paying attention to how you feel when running and particularly after your run.
-If you’re starting to experience soreness in new places, particularly when it comes to feet, shins or your back, it could mean your running shoes need to be replaced.
+If you’re sore in new places, particularly when it comes to feet, shins or your back, it could mean your running shoes need to be replaced.

 Still unsure?
 You can ask a running coach or a trusted expert at your local store.
 I trust the guys at RUN Store in Cape Town.